-The main difference of line editing to other editing styles is the fact that it addresses structural issues.
-While other editing forms conduct the editing process on a sentence by sentence basis, line editing takes the overall paragraph and strives to make it clearer and more functional.
+The main difference between line editing to other editing styles is the fact that it addresses structural issues.
+While other editing forms conduct the editing process on a sentence-by-sentence basis, line editing takes the overall paragraph and strives to make it clearer and more functional.

 Developmental editing is a lot more extensive compared to other editing styles.
 This is because developmental editing makes you look at the bigger picture.
 It’s a structural analysis of your overall story.

 And if you have a book editor do a developmental edit of your work, you will most likely get a highly detailed account of your story.
 It can be quite expensive though because developmental editing usually involves the entire structure of your manuscript.
 And these services usually include the deleting, rearranging, adding, and rewording of your work, should the editor see fit.